-Glasgow City Council Building Standards & Public Safety 231 George Street Glasgow G1 1RX
+Glasgow City Council Neighbourhoods, Regeneration and Sustainability Building Standards & Public Safety 231 George Street Glasgow G1 1RX

-Our office hours are Monday to Friday: 9:00am - 5:00pm (excluding national and public holidays).
+Our office hours are Monday to Friday: 9:00am - 5:00pm by appointment (Excludes national and public holidays).

 If you wish to make an appointment, visit our office, make a comment, compliment or complaint about the service or the content of this document, further information including full contact details are available on our How to contact Building Standards webpage.
 Telephone and email contact details are given on this page including the option for submitting a Building Standards Enquiry Form.